Changissnz/nu_merchant_principal/README.md

 calculate the energy allocated to each onion-based pulse it emits.
 Additionally, this quantity of energy is not merely a singular value, but one that includes the reactivity of the pulse.
-Pulses can modify their formation based on its energy that it cannot increase on its own, without the addition of inverted force from the targeted autonomous agent.
+Pulses can modify their formation by use of
+its energy that it cannot increase on its own, without the addition of inverted force from the targeted autonomous agent.
 The amount of force each pulse gathers from its